We may be prepared to manufacture items to your specification. Contact us to see if we can meet your needs.

 * This is for SANS compliant products

-Mill run lumber is lumber that has been dried and sorted to the correct size and length however this lumber is rough and is not planed or graded.
+Mill run lumber is lumber that has been kiln dried however this lumber is rough and un-graded.

 All UCL Sawmill’s lumber is kiln dried.
 Once the lumber is dried to the correct moisture the timber is sorted, regularised and graded.
 Regularised timber is planed or fine sawn on all faces throughout its entire length to a uniform thickness and width and is graded in accordance to South African National Standards (SANS).
 The grades of timber are as follows: